Dictyoptera fast facts

 The malphigian tubules are arranged in bundles, and there are usually around 70.
 They are excretory.
 The cells lining the tubules extract waste from the blood.

 Cockroaches themselves do not transmit diseases to humans, however because of their habit of feeding on almost any type of organic matter they can harbour many kinds of pathogenic and harmful organisms both in and on their bodies.
 It is these harmful organisms that cause diseases, and they can remain viable on and in the cockroach for a considerable period of time.
 So when the cockroach feeds or soils food that is subsequently consumed by humans these harmful bacteria and other organisms are spread to us.
-In this way intestinal infections such as gastroenteritis, diarrhea etc. can be spread by cockroach activity.
+In this way intestinal infections such as gastroenteritis, diarrhoea etc. can be spread by cockroach activity.

 Some of the better known bacteria found in or on cockroaches includes, Shigella, Staphylococcus, Salmonella, Escherichia, Streptococcus, and Clostridium.